-We’ll start with the things we actually do like about this fast-casual place in Capitol Hill.
+We’ll start with the things we actually do like about this fast-casual place on 19th Ave.
 The cocktails here, especially the watermelon-mint and frozen margaritas, are delicious.
-The space - part of which is bright and colorful, and part of which is darker and more bar-like - is fun to be in, too.
+The space—part of which is bright and colorful, and part of which is darker and more bar-like—is fun to be in, too.
 So this would be a nice place to stop in with friends and drink a lot of reasonably-priced tequila in a big booth.
-The problem is the serious lack of tasty things you can use to soak up all the alcohol.
+The problem is the serious lack of tasty things you can snack on to go with it.

-Your best options are the carnitas tacos with pickled onion and “rocket sauce” (a chipotle cream that’s making a valiant effort to save everything it touches), and the turmeric cauliflower/chickpea tacos with cucumber and lime cream.
-Then there’s the griddled fish taco with coconut cream and pineapple, which tastes like the result of an ambrosia salad experiment gone horribly wrong.
-And the quinoa/lentil taco, which proves that when you mix two inherently mushy things, you just end up with double the mush.
+Your best options are the carnitas tacos with pickled onion and “rocket sauce” (a chipotle cream that’s making a noble effort to save everything it touches), and the turmeric cauliflower/chickpea tacos with cucumber and lime cream.
+As for the not-as-good offerings, there’s the griddled fish taco with coconut cream and pineapple, which tastes like the result of an ambrosia salad experiment gone horribly wrong.
+And the quinoa/lentil taco, which proves that when you mix two inherently mushy things, you just end up with exponential mush.
 On top of that, for some reason, all the tacos we’ve eaten here have been served lukewarm.
-The side dishes aren’t much better: the mixed greens salad is a sad, inconsistent bowl of leaves, the guacamole is under-seasoned, and the queso fundido reminds us of the “nachos” you can buy at a bodega.
+The side dishes aren’t much better: the mixed greens salad is a sad, inconsistent bowl of leaves, the guacamole is under-seasoned, and the queso fundido reminds us of the “nachos” you can buy at a movie theater.